joaodrts/Drts.Lives.API/README.md

 ---

-## ℹ️ About this repository
+## ℹ About this repository
 The objective of this repository is to demonstrate the application developed to improve my knowledge about REST API using DDD modeling.

 This project consists of a lives management API, allowing CRUD to be carried out for the following operations:

--Instructors
+- Instructors
--Lives
+- Lives
--Enrollment
+- Enrollment

 Additionally, there is a dedicated endpoint for making registration payments.